Since an eponymous 2007 film, it has come to stand for a checklist of things to do before one dies.

 2. They tend to highlight conspicuous consumption and rarefied privilege.

 So you want to have pizza delivered by drone?
 Go on a lion safari?
 Fly to France for dinner at the Chevre d’Or?
 If you possess the financial means, have at it.
 Nothing wrong with spending your resources as you see fit.
-But to me it is distasteful to tick off expensive gimmicks which benefit no one else and treat them as monumental notches on the post of life.
+But I have no urge to tick off expensive gimmicks which benefit no one else and treat them as monumental notches on the post of life.

 3. You Can’t Make Magic Happen.